MichaelRFairhurst/DartNAD0/README.md

 - move ordering (based on best move stored in transition tables)
 - killer move heuristic

+## TODO

+- '\*-minimax2' pruning (probing pass on CHANCE descendents): implemented but does not seem to perform well currently.
+- Iterative deepening: implemented but not meeting requirements to perform well currentl.
+- Concurrency: will be hard to do anything like lazy SMP in Dart.
+We could easily thread on CHANCE nodes, however, this strategy could backfire if we can't share the transposition table.
+- Quiescence search (necessary for certain games to avoid horizon problems, find good move orderings in iterative deepening).
+- Reversible games: Reduce allocation & GC overhead by using mutable game objects and making/unmaking moves
+- Developer features: Stuff like building in ways to play AIs against each other, perft(), and benchmarking improvements.
+- MCTS.
+It aint expectiminimax, but it is a better choice for some games.

 ## Usage

 First we define how the game moves and progresses.